TwoBitCliff/typing-game/README.md

 ### Code

-- The project was inpired by, and adapted from https://www.geeksforgeeks.org/design-a-typing-speed-test-game-using-javascript/
+- The project was inpired by, and adapted from: https://www.geeksforgeeks.org/design-a-typing-speed-test-game-using-javascript/
-- The code for the vut the project to help with responsiveness, the grid system and other elements such as the navbar.
+- Boostrap was used for the grid system.
+The function to return valued on pressing the return key was sourced here: // https://stackoverflow.com/questions/16011312/execute-function-on-enter-key

 ### Content